kawalcovid19/covid-19/words/words.md

 (Mayoritas artikel berita – dan bahkan beberapa artikel ilmiah! – kebingungan antara R dan R<sub>0</sub>.
 Sekali lagi, terminologi sains memang buruk.)

-The R<sub>0</sub> for "the" seasonal flu is around 1.28[^r0_flu].
+R<sub>0</sub> untuk flu musiman itu sekitar 1,28[^r0_flu].
 This means, at the *start* of a flu outbreak, each <icon i></icon> infects 1.28 others *on average.* (If it sounds weird that this isn't a whole number, remember that the "average" mom has 2.4 children.
 This doesn't mean there's half-children running about.)

 [^r0_flu]: “The median R value for seasonal influenza was 1.28 (IQR: 1.19–1.37)” [Biggerstaff, M., Cauchemez, S., Reed, C. et al.](https://bmcinfectdis.biomedcentral.com/articles/10.1186/1471-2334-14-480)